DemetraSkl/Movie-Trailers/README.md

 To open the movie trailer website, open and run the entertainment_center.py module using IDLE.
 This module instantiates movie objects by calling the constructor media.Movie() and creates an HTML file that loads on your default webbrowser.

 **Relative links**
-fresh_tomatoes.py can be found at [GitHub](https://github.com/udacity/ud036_StarterCode)
+fresh_tomatoes.py can be found at this [Udacity GitHub repo](https://github.com/udacity/ud036_StarterCode)

-The project details were prescribed by [Udacity’s Programming Foundations with Python](https://classroom.udacity.com/courses/ud036) course.
+Further project details can be found at [Udacity’s Programming Foundations with Python ](https://classroom.udacity.com/courses/ud036) course.

 **License**
 MIT License